kdheepak/kdheepak.github.io/content/23-technical_writing.md

 <!-- BEGIN SLIDES -->
 However, Markdown does not allow for the level of detailed customization that you can achieve using \LaTeX.
-Even a moderately complex table such as the one below is currently not supported by any Markdown.
+Even a moderately complex table such as the one below is not supported (currently) by any form of Markdown.

 ![Tabular LaTeX example [@_wikibooks]](../images/table.png)

 <!-- END SLIDES -->

-Markdown by itself may not be as powerful as \LaTeX.
-But its easy to write easy to read syntax, open standard format and a strong backing from the community make it a ideal candidate for writing.
+Markdown may not be as powerful as \LaTeX, but its easy to write easy to read syntax, open standard format and a strong backing from the community make it a ideal candidate for writing.
 It has the advantages of Word (ease of use) and \LaTeX\ (excellent typesetting) for output formats.
 Also there is the added advantage of only having to write in Markdown once, and have documents generated in a multitude of formats later - PDF, DOCX, slides, HTML etc.

 I hope that by now you are convinced that Markdown is a great tool for writing.
-Let us now look at how to convert a Markdown file to other formats.
+In the following sections we will look at how to convert a Markdown file to other formats, and what are some potential limitations and how you might overcome them.
-If you were still hesitant, you won't be after you take a look at how easy it is to convert Markdown to any format you like.

 <!-- BEGIN SLIDES -->
 # Pandoc - A "swiss army knife"